-We talk about loss of data when data is deleted or deteriorated in such a way as to make accessing it impossible.
+We talk about the loss of data when data is deleted or deteriorated in such a way as to make accessing it impossible.
 This situation may arise following various natural events (catastrophes), technical events (faults) or human actions (theft with destruction, or deliberate or accidental destruction).

-We talk about corruption of data when part of the data has been modified, but access to the data itself has not been prevented.
+We talk about the corruption of data when part of the data has been modified, but access to the data itself has not been prevented.

 Finally, we talk about data theft when a person accesses data which they ordinarily have no right to access, and which they extract fraudulently.
 Data theft can take place by copying or transferring data, or by printing it out.
 It may be accompanied by the destruction or corruption of the data.